barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 The code that does this probably lives in `CentralBody`.

 1. Ask `TilingScheme` to create new tile(s).
 They are initially empty.
-2. Ask `GeometryProvider` to fill each tile with the tile mesh, bounding volume, geometric error, etc.  This happens asynchronously.
+2. Ask `TerrainProvider` to fill each tile with the tile mesh, bounding volume, geometric error, etc.  This happens asynchronously.
 3. Ask each `ImageryProvider` to fill each tile with a texture representing this tile's imagery from the imagery provider.
 This happens asynchronously.

 To be decided: When terrain and imagery tiles are not aligned, is each imagery tile that applies to a terrain tile a separate texture with a separate texture matrix?
 Or do we render imagery tiles to a FBO attached to a texture that _is_ aligned with the terrain tile?

+### Process of rendering terrain and imagery

 ## Resources